CtrlK

 Workflow Clarity

-The workflow is clearly sequenced in 5 numbered steps with explicit validation at step 1 (source sufficiency check), error handling at step 2 (extraction failure), and a self-critique/refinement loop at step 5.
-The fallback and refusal contract provides a clear error recovery path, and the quality checklist serves as a final validation checkpoint.
+The workflow is clearly sequenced in 5 numbered steps with explicit validation at step 1 (source sufficiency check with a refusal template), error handling at step 2 (extraction failure protocol), and a thorough self-critique step 5 with specific verification criteria.
+The fallback/refusal contract provides a clear feedback loop for insufficient inputs, and the quality checklist serves as a final validation checkpoint.

 3 / 3